 - digitally process and edit photos for print or web

 - how to control light and achieve different photographic effects

 - how to process digital images and use software such as Photoshop and Lightroom

 - latest photographic methods, equipment and trends.

-Self-employed photographers also need small business and marketing skills, along with an understanding of relevant legislation such as copyright and consumer law.
+Self-employed photographers also need small business and marketing skills, and an understanding of relevant legislation.

-- work regular business hours, or may be required to work long, irregular hours, including evenings and weekends, to fit in with clients
+- usually work regular business hours, and may work long, irregular hours, including evenings and weekends

-- work in studios, offices, darkrooms, and outdoors in various locations
+- work in studios, offices and outdoors in various locations

-- travel locally, nationally or internationally to photo-shoot locations.
+- travel locally, nationally or internationally to photograph locations.

 What's the job really like?